 WILSON, Don E., Curator of Mammals Emeritus.
 B.S.
 (1965) University of Arizona; M.S.
 (1967), Ph.D.
 (1970) University of New Mexico.
 Research specialties: Evolutionary biology of mammals, especially bats; mammal species of the world.
+Contact: wilsonD@si.edu

 WOODMAN, Neal, Adjunct Scientist, Patuxent Wildlife Research Center, U.S. Geological Survey.
 B.A.
 (1980) Earlham College; M.S.
 (1982) University of Iowa; M.Phil.
 (1986), Ph.D.
 (1992) University of Kansas.
 Research specialties: Taxonomy, systematics, biogeography, morphology, and phylogenetics of mammals, especially the Soricidae; tropical mammal communities.
+Contact: WoodmanN@si.edu

 ZUG, George R., Curator of Amphibians and Reptiles Emeritus.
 B.A.
 (1960) Albright College; M.S.
 (1963) University of Florida; Ph.D.
 (1968) University of Michigan.
 Research specialties: Evolution and systematics of amphibians and reptiles, with emphasis on South Pacific species; biology and systematics of turtles.
+Contact: Zugg@si.edu world and promote cross-cultural understanding and dialogue.
+Research themes include: 1) human-environmental interactions, encompassing the emergence of agriculture and domestication, and the study of human impacts on the environment to advance understanding of how humans have shaped the planet in recent times; 2) human origins, adaptations and radiations into new environments, and 3) human cultural diversity, cultural contact, and globalization and its impacts on the transformation and loss of cultural and linguistic diversity.